For more current napkins- over 900 of them from 2012 onward- go to:Daily Napkins Blog

 or Daily Napkins on FacebookDaily Napkins on Twitter

 A couple of thematic series of napkins:The 24 hour series The super canine series

-The first two rows of thumbnails to the left are from 2013, the third row is from 2012, all others are from 2011 and before.NOTES ON NAPKINS:
+The first few thumbnails to the left are from 2013, the next few are from 2012, all others are from 2011 and before.NOTES ON NAPKINS:

 I have been drawing pictures on napkins for my sons' lunch boxes every night for the last six years.
 I usually get requests, although they are sometimes hard to fulfill- "I want Nightwing and Kid Flash blowing up the Brotherhood of Evil while Batman and Superman watch."

 I started out drawing simple pictures in black Sharpie on a napkin for Archer's nursery school lunches.
 I wanted to reassure him and to win him some additional attention at lunch- perhaps his teacher would have to read the message to him and then they could talk about what interested him about the character in the drawing.
 I tried to draw characters from the books we were reading at home, but those were often upstaged by Archer's obsessions with movie and TV characters and other pop culture detritus.
 We went thru months of "Draw me driving with Lightning MacQueen!" or "Draw Chicken Little having Gatorade poured over his head!"
 (Archer's favorite scene at 3 years old from the widely panned Disney movie)